RunCalcs Injury Guide

 01Types & Grades

 The calf is made up primarily of the gastrocnemius and soleus muscles.
+Runners can develop several injury patterns depending on pace, terrain, and training load.
 Strains are classified:

 • Grade I: Mild pull with minimal fiber damage and little loss of strength.